xiyu23/frontend-knowledge-points/Vue/README.md

 15. `await` can be used since they would be compiled as `async setup()` function

 ### 10. `Options API` vs `Composition API`
+Options API: in SFC a component has all its data/method etc under single option, the data/method etc of different work placed in same place, which causes **difficult to find out a relative logic code in single one place**, but requires us to slide up and down to find them.

+Composition API: separate the code of a component into different modules that are relatively independent of each other.
+It benefits us to maintain the single logic in only 1 file.
+But the drawback is **difficult to get on this to separate into module**, it's absolutely not friendly to many developers.

+How to choose:
+  small & medium projects -> use options API is fine large projects -> composition api helps in maintainability

 ### 11. `mixins` vs `composable`
 good article: https://vueschool.io/articles/vuejs-tutorials/what-is-a-vue-js-composable/

 mixins 之于 Options API，相当于 composable 之于 Composition API

+> composable: a "composable" is a function that leverages Vue's Composition API to encapsulate and reuse stateful logic. (reusable code logic using composition API)

 1. they all are the techinic to reuse code logic
 2. composable does better